 Quantum adopted Statement of Financial Accounting Standards No. 133 ("SFAS 133"), "Accounting for Derivative Instruments and Hedging Activities," as amended by SFAS 137 and SFAS 138, in the first fiscal quarter of 2002.
 SFAS 133 establishes new standards of accounting and reporting for derivative instruments and hedging activities, and requires that all derivatives, including foreign currency exchange contracts, be recognized on the balance sheet at fair value.
 Changes in the fair value of derivatives that do not qualify for hedge treatment, as well as the ineffective portion of any hedges, must be recognized currently in earnings.
-All of Quantum's derivative financial instruments are recorded at their fair value in prepaid expenses and other assets.
+At December 30, 2001, Quantum had no derivative financial instruments outstanding.
 The transition adjustment upon adoption of SFAS 133 was not material.